MichaelAHood/real_estate_recommender/README.md

 ### Overview

 This recommender system is -- at the core -- a content based information retrieval system.
 Recommendations are made based on the notion of computing a measure of similarity between different listings.
-A content based recommendner is different from a collaborative based recommeder because the later relies on the ratings of other users to make recommednations to a new user.
+A content based recommender is different from a collaborative based recommender because the latter relies on the ratings of other users to make recommendations to a new user.

 ### Problem 1 - The Cold Start Problem
 Since I have no historical data on any users -- a problem known as the "Cold Start Problem" -- I decided to tackle the problem by using a known house that I liked from a previous city as a "seed" for the recommender.
-From this initiial seed, recommednations are served using different measures of similarity -- or distance metrics.
+From this initial seed, recommendations are served using different measures of similarity -- or distance metrics.

 ### Problem 2 - How do different people value houses?
 The use of different distance metrics is important because the most similar houses to the seed will vary wildly based on how distance is computed.
 This idea captures the notion that different people value attributes of houses in different ways.
 For example, a single young professional will be more interested in walkability and nightlife, and less interested in schools and the size of their yard than would a married couple with children.